powerhome/pb_playgrounds/README.md

 Please note:
 1. The file extension ends in `.html.erb`.
 This is required.
-2. The file is multiple words (my new page), and it has underscores.
+2. If the file is descibing a page in multiple words (my new page), and it should be written with underscores.
-3. The file is named all lowercase.
+3. The file name should be all lowercase.

 ---